-- In April 2021 the Minister of Local Government established a Review into the Future for Local Government. - The Review is to consider, report and make recommendations to the Minister. - There is recognition that traditional roles and functions of local government are changing.
-There is a need to identify how the local authority sector needs to evolve in order to improve the wellbeing of New Zealand communities and the environment. - The scope will include, but is not limited to: - roles, functions and partnerships; - representation and governance; and - ➤ funding and financing. - □A draft report and recommendations to be issued for public consultation in September 2022. - □A final report will be provided to the Minister in April 2023. - Five panel members have been appointed: Antoine Coffin, Penny Hulse, John Ombler, Jim Palmer (Chair) and Gael Surgenor.
+- In April 2021 the Minister of Local Government established a Review into the Future for Local Government.
+(See www.dia.govt.nz/Future-for-Local-Government-Review) - The Review is to consider, report and make recommendations to the Minister. - There is recognition that traditional roles and functions of local government are changing.
+There is a need to identify how the local government sector needs to evolve in order to improve the wellbeing of New Zealand communities and the environment. - The scope will include, but is not limited to: - roles, functions and partnerships; - ➢ representation and governance; and - ➤ funding and financing. - □A draft report and recommendations to be issued for public consultation in September 2022. - □A final report will be provided to the Minister in April 2023.